summerspringwei/souffle-ae/README.md

 Note that the results in `table3.csv` is a transposed matrix of table 3 in the submmited paper.

 ### 2.2 CASE - Execution time with Souffle individual optimization (Table 4)
+In this case, we present an ablation study by enable the individual optimization one-by-one to demonstrate the effectiveness of each optmization techniques.

 Run the experiments:
 ```shell